 Additionally, referring to today’s advanced technology, Jan Ward from TTS explains:

 Creating the right atmosphere and environment, as well as subtly incorporating modern-day technology is pivotal in the aim to get more children interested in reading.

 With tablets now a part of everyday life, although they certainly should not replace books, they can definitely be used as a tool to engage and appeal to children who may not be as enthusiastic about traditional reading books.
-TTS also have some fantastic resources for this which allows children to listen to audio books using their Easi-Listener CD Player and Easi-Ears headphones which includes 6 wireless headsets and plays from MP3 recordings.
+You can also include resources that allow children to listen to audio books such as the Easi-Listener CD Player and Easi-Ears headphones.

 Creating an inspiring reading area is a great way to motivate children and help them to develop a love of reading!

 Take a look at these blogs for some more inspiration: